stefanmielke/libdragon-extensions/README.md

 > tiled_cached.h | tiled_cached.c

-This variant can perform really well even if you have more than a few different textures, due to its caching, that tries to prevent texture swaps as much as it can.
+This variant can perform really well even if you have more than a few different textures due to its caching, and it tries to prevent texture swaps as much as it can.

-It will consume more memory, and will take more time to init, and also doesn't have culling implemented.
+It consumes more memory, takes more time to init, and lacks culling.

 ```c
 // load the map